CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Scenarios_Guide.md

       BASE_DOMAIN: aws.interop.ccitredhat.com
     workflow: cucushift-installer-rehearse-aws-ipi
 ```
-A could way to verify your using what you expect to use for the value of cron you can use [Cronitor](https://crontab.guru/#0_1_*_*_1)
+A good way to verify your using what you expect to use for the value of cron you can use [Cronitor](https://crontab.guru/#0_1_*_*_1)

 ### Ensure Test execution output matches reporting
-In order for us to merge an MR we need to be sure the E2E testing is working.
+In order for us to merge a MR we need to be sure the E2E testing is working.
 This includes reporting the test results.

-It is needed that we verify the different levels of artifacts and make sure that they all align.
+It is important that we verify the different levels of artifacts and make sure that they all align.

 For example we might need to check the following:
 - Console output (prow job)